 The following case study has been developed based on LightCastle’s work with different development, public and private sector clients.

 LightCastle Partners (LCP) entered the realm to help SFB build out a robust Franchising model.
 For this, LCP used a top-down approach.
-A series of both individual and collective meetings with every stakeholder – Syngenta Foundation Global, SFB, local enterprises – were conducted up front to define the range of project scope.
+A series of both individual and collective meetings with every stakeholder – Syngenta Foundation Global, SFB, and local enterprises – were conducted upfront to define the range of project scope.

-LCP’s main goal was to facilitate in piloting a franchisor model.
+LCP’s main goal was to facilitate the piloting of a franchisor model.
 To this end, LCP helped SFB in soliciting a suitable local social enterprise, co-creating business documents, training, and implementing the first local franchisor in Rangpur.
-Output-wise LCP delivered a financial calibration document, franchising feasibility study, business plans for both master franchisor and franchisor, standard operating procedure and branding guideline documents.
+Output-wise LCP delivered a financial calibration document, franchising feasibility study, business plans for both master franchisor and franchisor, standard operating procedure, and branding guideline documents.